 - Water NSW noted during the site inspection that an aerated wastewater treatment system is servicing the sheds but there is no designated effluent management area. - Subsequently, Council advised that there has been no approval issued by Council to operate this system that means the system has been installed without Council's approval. - The matter related to effluent management area for the sheds has been addressed in the revised wastewater report, except wastewater loading from a jacuzzi tub is not included in sizing the effluent management area.
-Council must clarify the usage of jacuzzi tub with the landowner and the size of the proposed irrigation area of 260 square metres may need to be increased accordingly. - Council must require the applicant to install the effluent irrigation area for the existing sheds.
+Council must clarify the usage of jacuzzi tub with the landowner and the size of the proposed irrigation area of 260 square metres may need to be increased accordingly. - Council must require the applicant to install the effluent irrigation area for the existing sheds provided appropriate conditions are included in any development consent and are subsequently implemented.